Long-legged buzzard: Taxonomy and systematics

 The long-legged buzzard is a member of the Buteoninae subfamily, of origin in the Americas.
-The genus Buteo, with nearly 30 species (one of the most diverse genera of diurnal raptors), radiated through Eurasia and Africa, relatively recently in the subfamily’s evolutionary history.
+The genus Buteo, with nearly 30 species (one of the most diverse genera of diurnal raptors), radiated through Eurasia and Africa, relatively recently in the subfamily's evolutionary history.
 The most similar extant species and once thought both of as conspecific and to be part of a superspecies is the upland buzzard.
 However, a genetic study indicated that the long-legged and upland buzzards do not bear a strong genetic relation and the species are by and large allopatric.
 The upland buzzard abuts the range of long-legged buzzards from Tarbagatay to northwestern Mongolia south to Dzungaria.
 Evidence has been found of extensive hybridization between the two species.
-Although the common buzzard is not considered closely related either, hybridization has also been reported between recently appearing long-legged buzzards in Gibraltar and the common buzzards, as well as in the Great Hungarian Plains.
+Although the common buzzard is not considered closely related either, hybridization has also been recently appearing between long-legged buzzards and common buzzards in Gibraltar, as well as in the Great Hungarian Plains.
 Additionally, little-known buzzards (once thought to be part of the common buzzard) living on the respective islands of Socotra and Cape Verde have been found to be more closely related to the long-legged buzzard if not necessarily conspecific.